sudexp/mobile-project-api/README.md

 For database populating on server is used script [populate.js](populatedb.js).
 This script is launched by calling from the command line with the command *node populatedb*.
 The script is arranged in such a way that before filling the database with new data, the old data is completely cleared automatically.

-One of the main tasks of this REST API is to create routes for handling frontend requests.
+One of the most important part of REST API is to create routes for handling frontend requests.
 Main route is defined in the main project file [app.js](app.js):
 ```
 // app.js
 const api = require('./routes/api');